How to Avoid the Scams and Survive your First Time Backpacking Delhi

 First thing you need to do when you arrive for your first time backpacking Delhi is get from the airport to your chosen hotel safely.
 This is not such an easy task in Delhi as the taxi and rickshaw drivers are notorious for not only overcharging tourists but the most common scam in Delhi is where the taxi driver join forces with some other touts (they could be security, police, doormen or any official looking person) and they try to convince you (often quite aggressively) that the hotel you’ve booked is closed, burnt down or full so that they can take you to another hotel that pays them commission or to a fake tourist office.

 And these con artists can be very convincing, sometimes they even pretend to phone the hotel to check, they dial a different number for you and their friend, the ‘receptionist’ will confirm the story.
 Other times they will take you to a travel agent that claims to be the official tourist office who will also collaborate with them.
 The aim of the scam is to get you to go their friend’s hotel where you’ll be ridiculously overcharged and they will earn a commission.

 How to avoid getting scammed at Delhi airport

-This is probably the most annoying scam in Delhi as people are tired and disorientated after a long flight and it really creates a bad impression when this scam is your first impression of India.
+This is probably the most annoying scam in Delhi as backpackers are tired and disorientated after a long flight and it really creates a bad impression when this scam is your first impression of India.
 To reduce the risk try to arrive in the daytime, ask to be dropped at a landmark for example New Delhi railway station as its not far too walk from there if you are staying in Paharganj – one of the most popular areas for backpackers to stay in Delhi.

 The best thing to do by far though is to arrange a Delhi airport transfer in advance.
 You can pre-book a trusted, reliable, safe and professional driver to pick you up from the airport by a reputable global company like Blacklane to avoid the hassle, scams and ensure peace of mind when you arrive in Delhi.